Westmount Public Library

 Westmount Public Library (French: Bibliothèque publique de Westmount) (WPL) is located at 4574 Sherbrooke Street West, Westmount, Quebec, Canada, in the northwest corner of Westmount Park.
-Designed by Robert Findlay, it opened in 1899.
+Designed by Robert Findlay, it opened in 1899, making it one of the oldest library buildings in Canada, and the oldest municipal library in Quebec.

 History

+Founding to 1950

 The library was founded in 1897 to commemorate the Diamond Jubilee of then-reigning Queen Victoria.
 Robert Findlay was selected as the architect, and construction took place between 1898 and 1899.
 The total cost at that time was $16,375.
 This was for the books, furniture, and building itself.
+Findlay was inspired by the public libraries of New England he had visited.
+In this contribution, Findlay offered the City of Westmount a building with a vaulted entrance, a gabled roof, and a tower with turrets on the outside; and coffered ceilings, decorative moldings, strong arches, and faux marble columns on the inside.

+The Westmount Public Library was inaugurated on June 20, 1899, by Mayor James R. Walker.
+Its initial collection, assembled by McGill University Librarian Charles Henry Gould, numbered 2,000 books.
+Book lending began on July 23, 1899.
+Patrons could only borrow one book at a time, for a period of 14 days.
+The catalog originally had only 10 titles in French.

 On June 20, 1898, the gala opening of the library took place.
 Records from that time indicate a collection of 1,992 books and 694 borrowers.